jajokine/Ocean-Flows-and-Gaussian-Processes/README.md

 ## Dataset

-    - *u.csv: Contains the ocean flow horizontal components of vectors for time T from 1 to 100 containing the measure of the direction and the magnitude of the flow.
+    - *u.csv: Contains the ocean flow with the velocity of horizontal component vectors for time T from 1 to 100 containing the measure of the direction and the magnitude of the flow.

-    - *v.csv: Contains the ocean flow vertical components of vectors for time T from 1 to 100 containing the measure of the direction and the magnitude of the flow.
+    - *v.csv: Contains the ocean flow with the velocity of vertical component vectors for time T from 1 to 100 containing the measure of the direction and the magnitude of the flow.

 ## Access and Requirements